 The rugged cliffs of Riviera di Levante define the Liguria region of Italy, following the coast as the sweep of the Mediterranean reaches the Italian Riviera.
 The rustic and enchanting towns of Tuscany and the colorful charm of places such as Cinque Terre, Santa Margherita, and Portofino make this one of the most sought-after regions for an Italian riviera cruise.

-Choose a cruise that includes the port of Portofino, in northwest Italy.
+Choose a cruise that includes the port of Portofino in northwest Italy.
 One of the most picturesque and popular stops for Mediterranean cruise guests, Portofino is probably one of the prettiest places on earth.
-There are also numerous shore excursions to experience on an Italian Riviera cruise – which will make you want to return more than once.
+There are also numerous shore excursions to experience on an Italian riviera cruise – which will make you want to return more than once.

-In a country of so many stunning landscapes, the Italian Riviera is the first choice of many when looking at cruise itineraries.
+In a country of so many stunning landscapes, the Italian riviera is the first choice of many when looking at cruise itineraries.

-Shimmering Portofino on your Italian Riviera cruise
+Shimmering Portofino on your Italian riviera cruise

 Portofino is a great destination in itself to explore.
-So you may not want to venture too far and instead spend the whole day in the bay.
+So you may not want to venture too far and spend the whole day in the bay.
 You will meet other visiting cruise guests enjoying a shore excursion from the Italian ports of Genoa, Livorno, La Spezia, and Carrara.

 More crowds and higher prices in the Portofino summer season

 Be prepared for crowds if you are visiting Portofino in the high season.
 In many ways, it’s a much nicer experience in the shoulder cruise seasons of spring and fall when temperatures are still warm, but the crowds have diminished.